 Filling up at the pumps is pretty straightforward.
 Most of us are used to doing it at least once a week and don’t even give it a second thought.
-But the next time you stop to refuel, you might notice something a little different.
+But you might notice something a little different when refuelling.

-Two new labels, ‘E5’ and ‘B7’, are being added to pumps to help you choose the right fuel for your car.
+Two new labels, ‘E5’ and ‘B7’, have been added to pumps to help you choose the right fuel for your car.

 Know your fuel